FlowFuse/website/development/index.md

  - **Task**: a piece of work that isn't necessarily tied to a specific Epic or Story.
    For example, items related to technical debt or house-keeping chores.

-A planning meeting held at the start of the release.
+A planning meeting is held at the start of the release.
 In this meeting the team discuss the current backlog of stories, tasks and bugs to propose items to be added to the release.
-All items should have an assigned owner.
+All items assigned to a milestone should have an assigned owner.

 ### Retrospective